gofna/EX1-OOP/README.txt

 EX1

-EX1 is a java package that contain interfaces and classes to implement a math functions and help us to calculate them. in addition, EX1 can write or read functions from txt file and supports displaying them in a graphical window.
+EX1 is a java program that contain interfaces and classes to implement a math functions and help us to calculate them. in addition, EX1 can write or read functions from txt file and supports displaying them in a graphical window.

 classes